Jiu zixing: Inherited Glyphs Standardisation Documents

-The Inherited Glyphs Standardisation Documents is a modern open-source orthography standard compiled by the open-source organization Ichitenfont, mainly defined under the Checklist of Inherited Glyphs document.
+The Inherited Glyphs Standardisation Documents is a modern open-source orthography standard compiled by the organization Ichitenfont, mainly defined under the Checklist of Inherited Glyphs document.
 The checklist is conducted under philological research, with care given of orthographical theory, current usage, and aesthetics in traditional orthographies.
 Mixed components in current standards are separated and normalized to different character forms, and the most representative inherited character form is chosen as the recommended form.
 The standard also includes other orthographical forms with daily usage which have a legitimate philological source, providing various options to adjust and adapt character orthography on a per-font basis.
 The standard and its annex are available on GitHub under CC-BY 4.0, along with a supplementary font "I.Ming" which is used as the representative glyphs of the orthography standard, licensed under IPA Font License.
 There are other open-source and commercial fonts providing support for Inherited Glyphs Standardisation Documents standard.

 Orthographies used by modern digital fonts

-Most modern font foundries provides various variants of current-generation style Chinese fonts including justfont and Arphic.
-Current-generation style is a style that generally follows jiu zixing forms and styles, but some strokes or characters are changed to follow current education form, becoming partly xin zixing and not fully following the character forms of jiu zixing or the Kangxi Dictionary.
-IBM Plex Sans TC, an open-source Traditional Chinese font released in August 2024 uses an "amalgam" style which is similar to current-generation style.
+Most modern font foundries, including justfont and Arphic, provide Chinese fonts using a current-generation style, which generally follows jiu zixing forms and styles, with some strokes or characters changed to follow current education forms.
+These fonts are partly xin zixing and do not fully follow the character forms of jiu zixing or that of the Kangxi Dictionary.
+IBM Plex Sans TC, an open-source Traditional Chinese font released in August 2024, uses an "amalgam" style which is similar to the current-generation style.

-Two notable examples of modern jiu zixing digital fonts with widespread use are the default Traditional Chinese system fonts offered on earlier versions of Windows and Mac OS, which are MingLiU/PMingLiU and Heiti TC respectively.
-However, the system fonts have been maliciously reported as "incorrect" by opponents and forcing vendors to change them to xin zixing in later versions.
+Some jiu zixing digital fonts were changed to use xin zixing forms.
+Two notable examples of such fonts are the default Traditional Chinese system fonts offered on earlier versions of Windows and macOS, which are MingLiU and Heiti TC respectively.
+Opponents of the jiu zixing form reported the fonts as "incorrect", leading to a change to xin zixing forms in later versions.